 With a throttle valve, the greater the pressure difference, the greater the volumetric flow rate, since the volumetric flow rate depends on the differential pressure at the throttle point.

-In contrast, a flow control valve (volume control valve) is equipped with pressure compensation.
-This ensures that the set volumetric flow rate remains unchanged even if the pressure drop across the valve changes.
+In contrast, a flow regulator (volume control valve) operates using pressure compensation.
+This ensures that the set volumetric flow rate remains unchanged even if the pressure level across the valve changes.

-Festo offers a wide range of flow control valves for factory and process automation.
+Festo offers a wide range of flow control valves for industrial and process automation.
 Discover our portfolio of flow control valves: throttle valves, one-way flow control valves and time delay valves.

-Throttle valves belong to the group of flow control valves.
-They restrict the flow rate of the compressed air in the flow direction.
+Throttle valves are part of the category of flow control valves.
+They restrict the flow of the compressed air in the flow direction.
 A throttle valve is used to regulate volumetric flow rates.
-In this case, the restrictor represents a narrowing of the line cross-section – it is a local flow resistance.
+The restrictor creates a narrowing of the line's cross-section – it is a localised flow resistance.

-Time delay valves switch over after the signal output and after a preset time has elapsed.
-These products from Festo are used in simple pneumatic controllers, in addition to logic valves, etc.
+Time delay valves switch over after a signal has been output and once a preset time has elapsed.
+They are used in simple pneumatic controllers, in addition to, among others, logic valves.

-Flow control valves are used to reduce the speed of a cylinder or the rotational speed of a motor.
-Both variables depend on the volumetric flow rate, which must be reduced.
+Flow control valves are used to adjust the speed of a cylinder or the rotational speed of a motor.
+Both variables depend on the volumetric flow rate, which must be adjusted.

-A flow control valve is equipped with pressure compensation.
-This means that the set volumetric flow rate remains unchanged even if the pressure drop across the valve changes.
+A flow control valve works on the basis of pressure compensation.
+This means that the set volumetric flow rate remains unchanged even if the pressure level across the valve changes.

-A check valve ensures that the medium (gas or liquid) only flows in one direction and cannot flow back.
-One-way flow control valves open automatically as soon as the liquid or gas flows.
+A one-way flow control valve ensures that the medium (gas or liquid) only flows in one direction and cannot flow back.
+One-way flow control valves open automatically as soon as the liquid or gas begins to flow.
 When the direction of the flow changes, the valve closes.